data-engineering-helpers/data-pipeline-deployment/README.md

 * Rust or Go could be useful if we have to write such a deployment tool.
   For instance, `pachctl`, `fluxctl` and `kubectl` are written in Go;
-  but Rust seems to us right now slightly more fit to the purpose.
+  but Rust seems to us right now slightly more fit to the purpose

-* Compared to Apache Beam, we would like something where we do not have to abstract away from Spark or Pandas.

-* Compared to Apache Calcite, something more flexible than just SQL.

 * In spirit, it should be something like Chef or Puppet: we specify a deployment target, and the tool tries to reach the target.
 Compared to Chef, we would like something simpler